Rudra-Langote/Simple-HTML-form/README.md

 Checkboxes: For subscription opt-in/opt-out.
 ## Screenshot
 <img src="../main/preview.png">

 ## How to Use
 Clone the repository to your local machine.
 Open the index.html file in a web browser.
 Fill out the form with your information.
 Click the submit button to complete the registration process.

+## Credits
+This project is Created Rudra Langote.